 Both Waddington and Lossiemouth ATC are carrying out significant activity in accordance with the RAF Battlespace Management Safety Management Manual.
 Suitably Qualified and Experienced Personnel (SQEP) panels have been convened to assess the impact of the SkyGuardian activity at their respective locations and it is likely that the outcome of the SQEP panels is for both units to complete a Safety Assessment of Change (SAofC).
 Furthermore it is likely that one or more letters of agreement (LOAs) and/or local orders will be required to be drawn up to define procedures for affected stakeholders/units during the SkyGuardian deployment.
 This process has to follow a defined order and it is anticipated that the SAofC will be complete by the end of April 21 at the earliest.

-Any required LOA(s) will be detailed in the action record incorporated in the SAofC; it is anticipated that the LOAs will be at final draft stage by the end of May 21 at which point they may be shared with the CAA for scrutiny.
-At any rate all LOAs will be signed and in place prior to the implementation of the TDAs.
+Any required LOA(s) will be detailed in the action record incorporated in the SAofC; Draft LOAs are included at Appendix E. Final copies will be signed and in place prior to the implementation of the TDAs.